juanfpinzon/juanfpinzon.github.io/index.md

 **Materials on this project can't be shared because the project is in the process of obtaining a grant from the Russian Federation government.**

+### Natural Language Processing (NLP):

+#### Resume/CV Named Entity Recognition (NER) Extractor

+Research project were our team had the task to create a resume/CV parser which was able to recognize main entities such as name, email, degree, previous working experience, soft skills, technical skills and others.

 ## Data Engineering

 Text can be **bold**, _italic_, or ~~strikethrough~~.